CodyMDillinger/Robotics/README.md

 <img src="https://github.com/CodyMDillinger/Robotics/blob/master/gifs/bad_approx_nearest.png" width="650" height="650"/>
 Used a k-d tree structure and subtree-pruning (as explained conceptually at https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/kdtrees.pdf, though I have some differences in my design) to improve computational complexity of near/nearest searching.
 Finding exact near/nearest, not approximate.
 Also improved pathGen computational complexity by storing previously calculated paths for given vertices.
 The two windows in the gif below show the speed differences real-time.
 <img src="https://github.com/CodyMDillinger/Robotics/blob/master/gifs/Computational_Comparison2.gif" width="1000" height="650"/>
 Took the above optimized algorithm and incorporated sampling of the entire state space (4 states: x position, y position, x velocity, y velocity).
 The top plot shows x,y position, the second plot shows x position vs x velocity, the third plot shows y position vs y velocity.
 2nd and 3rd plots only displaying path once found.
 Notice the difference in the way the tree looks in the position plot, with some portions overlapping - this is because of the extra dimensions - only the 2-D projection of the tree is overlapped, not the actual 4-D tree.
 Note this still does not include state dynamics.
 Tree edges are straight lines, not calculated trajectories, yet.
 The only dynamic constraint included currently is max velocity.
+Note many edges may not actually be feasible yet - for example, if the x value increases but the straight line has a negative velocity, this makes no sense.
 <img src="https://github.com/CodyMDillinger/Robotics/blob/master/gifs/iNashTrajFinal3.gif" width="500" height="850"/>
-The above algorithm was used, with dynamically-feasible locally-optimal trajectories calculated for the point-mass double-integrator problem for all edges (the solution is free-final-time bang-bang in 2 dimensions, followed by fixed-final-time sub-bang-bang for the 2 dimensions that would have been faster).
+The above algorithm was used, with dynamically-feasible locally-optimal trajectories calculated for the point-mass double-integrator problem for all edges.
+The solution is: Solve free-final-time bang-bang in 2 dimensions - position and velocity.
+Solve this twice, once for x and once for y.
+Keep the one that takes longer, and re-calculate the other as a fixed-final-time problem ("sub-bang-bang" similar to bang-bang except not the max control input).
 The gif below displays the results.
 Straight edges for the paths are displayed with smaller lines, and the thicker lines are the feasible trajectories.
 Notice the trajectories have smoother curves, however they result in unnecessary swirling around and turning.
 This is because while position path may be going right, the discrete points may require a velocity in the reverse direction.
-This could be fixed with biased-velocity sampling or some other procedure.
+This could be improved with biased-velocity sampling or some other procedure.
 <img src="https://github.com/CodyMDillinger/Robotics/blob/master/gifs/i-Nash-Policy.gif" width="500" height="850"/>
 Below is a display of the 2-D simulation of the policy algorithm.
 Notice the fast-slow-fast-slow etc behavior, due to bang-bang control for a point-mass robot.
 <img src="https://github.com/CodyMDillinger/Robotics/blob/master/gifs/policy_sim_best.gif" width="600" height="800"/>